Funhouse (Pink album): Background and development

+Music and lyrics

 Pink has stated that this album is her most vulnerable and personal album to date.
 Much of the album's subject matter alludes to the fact that Moore had recently separated from her husband, Carey Hart.
-The first single, "So What", opens with: "I guess I just lost my husband/I don't know where he went".
+The first song, "So What", opens with: "I guess I just lost my husband/I don't know where he went".
 "Please Don't Leave Me" also addresses the split.
 The artist sums up its theme thus: "Okay, I'm an asshole, but love me anyway."
 In "Mean", she sings, "It was good in the beginning/but how did we get so mean?"

-The song that Moore is the most proud of is "Crystal Ball".
-She said about the track: "I recorded it in one take and we didn't mix it.
-It just went straight to master.
-It was all about a vibe and not about perfection or being polished.
-I just love that song and I loved recording it."
 She wrote the song with Billy Mann, who also aided her with the songs "Stupid Girls", "Dear Mr. President" and "I'm Not Dead" (all 2006), among others.

 In "It's All Your Fault", Pink blames her lover for giving her hopes of a love relationship, then simply giving up on her.
 She proclaims in the lyrics "I conjure up the thought of being gone, but I'd probably even do that wrong."
 In "Glitter in the Air", Pink asks many questions such as, "Have you ever looked fear in the face and said I just don't care?", and "Have you ever hated yourself for staring at the phone?"
 Pink admits, "I still don't have some of the answers to the questions I pose on this record.
 I'm still figuring it all out."